Hes-Siemelink/instacli/README.md

 ## Testing in Instacli

-It is very easy to write tests in Instacli.
+Writing tests in Instacli is straightforward:

 ```yaml cli
 Test case: A simple test case